I had seen a photo of the waterfall Hvítserkur from my father-in-law's hiking tour in West Iceland and was awed by its beauty.

 And I can tell you that it was very coarse and bumpy, so never venture on it with a 2WD.

-If you carry on driving on the Uxahryggir road it will take you into Lundarreykjadalur valley, where you will find a couple of natural hot springs in which you can bathe.
+If you continue driving on the Uxahryggir road, you will enter Lundarreykjadalur valley, where you will find a couple of natural hot springs in which you can bathe.

 "llfær vegur" leading to Hvítserkur waterfall